 Design systems provide a layer of abstraction to the work of building web applications.
 Since the application is an implementation of a broader design system, you can evaluate and build upon the system, then carry changes downstream into the application.
 There shouldn’t be a need to first inventory the application or pore through dense business logic to get a good grasp on where to begin.

 Design systems are better when all disciplines have a voice in their creation

 Developers are already accustomed to component-like structures (design systems borrow from programming concepts after all) and can bring a lot of insight into the process.
 They can also share which solutions are technically possible and estimate the effort (and thus time and budget) required to implement them.

 Without bringing developers into these early stages, those layers of context around implementation may be unavailable to designers.
 The earlier you have this information, the sooner you can plan around potential obstacles.
-Design decisions tend to have a snowball effect (each decision affects the next in some way), so creating feasible designs up front bypasses a trip back to the drawing board should an initial idea not work.
+Design decisions tend to have a snowball effect (each decision affects the next in some way), so creating viable designs up front bypasses a trip back to the drawing board should an initial idea not work.